JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 #### Study
 - Create a new Screen where users can select their own key and then select the scales or modes #DONE
-- Style the picker screens as they are white text on white background currently
+- Style the picker screens as they are white text on white background currently #DONE
 #### Fretboard
 - Add option to display interval instead of note in the scales #DONE [Screen Orientation Docs](https://docs.expo.dev/versions/latest/sdk/screen-orientation/)